 It’s clear to me that the customer service experience can be differentiated through innovative crash detection technology.
 Consider this: At the moment, 4% of drivers in a severe accident require emergency medical services (EMS).
 Yet, amazingly, many still face challenges getting that help.
 By allowing the insurer to be the hero at the accident scene, automatic crash detection and emergency response capabilities provide a critical new touchpoint in the policyholder’s lifecycle.
 The value of this is further enhanced by Driver360’s ability to accelerate claim intake with key data, including driver/vehicle info, crash time, GPS location, and speed.

 I strongly believe that creating a better, more seamless customer experience – one centered on faster cycle times, added peace of mind, and improved driving skills – is an innovative and effective way to cut costs and build customer loyalty.
 It’s a winner all around.

-Meet the Author: Jeffrey Blecher - Chief Strategy Officer
+Meet the Author: Jeffrey Blecher - Chief Strategy & Digital Officer